|

 Our love of hot rodding goes way beyond manufacturing billet hot rod accessories and components.
 The 1946 Ford Coupe displayed on this page is our contribution to the world of street rodding.

-This hot rod is powered by a 351 Cleveland with much massaged 4 BBL heads, Comp Cam, Edelbrock Performer Intake and 4 BBL carb, headers and electronic ignition, all bolted to a C-6 automatic transmission modified with a B & M shift kit.
-A Bulletproof Currie 9" rearend was installed by Mike Mathias and Vic Samek along with a custom made set of leaf springs, a driveshaft loop and a set of gas shocks.
+This hot rod is powered by a 351 Cleveland with much massaged 4 BBL heads, Comp Cam, Edelbrock Performance Intake and 4 BBL carb, headers and electronic ignition, all bolted to a C-6 automatic transmission modified with a B & M shift kit.
+A Bulletproof Currie 9" rear end was bolted to a custom made set of leaf springs, a driveshaft loop and a set of gas shocks.
 The front end of this fat boy is a Mustang II unit installed by Everett Gray of Grays Garage.
-The wheels of choice are American Racing "Hopsters" - 16" in front and 17" out back.
+The wheels of choice are American Racing "Hopsters" -16" in front and 17" out back.

-The majority of body work and paint was executed by Rick Lotshaw with help from Jack Obronta, Tim Strange (Strange Motion Rod & Custom) and Mike Hahn.
+The majority of body work and paint was executed by Rick Lotshaw with help from Jack Obronta (Garage Jobs).
+Tim Strange (Strange Motion Rod and Custom) and Mike Hahn.
 Body color is 1994 Saturn Blue metallic with a House of Kolor violet pearl top coat.
-The ghost flames were shot using 4 different pearls including 2 different blues, a silver and white which is used for the flame tips.
+The ghost flames were shot using 4 different pearls, including 2 different blues, a silver and white which is used for the flame tips.
 The body was nosed and decked, fender reveals hammer welded smooth, dechroming and the bumper tucked 3".